top of page

 a colonial Tudor style hotel building against a blue sky and behind a tall hedge

-The other key location in the book is the Southern province and the area around Hambantota.
-Stella, Norton and others go there on an ill-fated hunting trip in the scrub jungle.
+Another key location in the book is the Southern Province, particularly the area around Hambantota.
+Stella, Norton, and others embark on an ill-fated hunting trip in the scrub jungle.

-I travelled to Hambantota in the 90s but this time I went only to the southwest coast, south of Galle and didn’t get as far as the game reserve at Yala or the salt pans – so here is one of my old faded snaps of the salt flats
+I traveled to Hambantota in the 90s.
+However, this time, I journeyed only to the southwest coast, south of Galle, and didn't reach the game reserve at Yala or the salt pans.
+Here is one of my old faded snapshots of the salt flats.

 five people in the distance with shovels gathering salt from shallow waters in Sri Lanka

-I hope the map and the images will help you orientate yourself.
-Finally, I’ll leave you with a picture of the plantation bungalow where I stayed up in the tea country – and which served as inspiration for the McGregors’ plantation – and the gardens for the government agent’s residence in Kandy.
+I hope the map and the images will help you orient yourself within this journey through Ceylon.
+Finally, I’ll leave you with a picture of the plantation bungalow where I stayed in the tea country.
+This bungalow served as inspiration for the McGregors’ plantation and the gardens for the government agent’s residence in Kandy.

 bottom of page